 TC has developed five novel measurement tools across the interdisciplinary fields of music psychology and wellbeing.
 Collectively, her work highlights the use of innovative yet considered approaches to measuring and understanding complex concepts such as music engagement and wellbeing.
 At The University of Melbourne, TC developed and led the implementation of The Wellbeing Profiler; a wellbeing needs analytical tool, which was recognised as a Finalist of the VicHealth Awards in 2017 for Research in Action and won the 2019 Australian Financial Review Higher Education Award for Community Engagement.

-Anna ensures all Highway participants have a memorable experience with the organisation.
+Malu ensures all Highway participants have a memorable experience with the organisation.
 She is passionate about working with young people and strives to help them have a safe space where they can be heard and understood.
-Her background as an amazing youth worker holds her in good stead in supporting young people.
+So if you're wondering who you're talking to when signing up, it's her!

-Talisa is our social media marketer, running our Facebook and Instagram – hoping to inspire and connect young people to our Highway Community.
-She also provides provides operational and administrative support for Onboarding, Highway Youth Facilitator Programs and Special Projects.
+Talisa is our social media manager, running our Facebook, Instagram and TikTok – hoping to inspire and connect young people to our Highway Community.
+She also provides operational and administrative support for Onboarding, Highway Youth Facilitator Programs and Special Projects.

 Abdi is not only a Youth Facilitator here at Highway, but he also works to assist in Highway’s passion of engaging the community.
 He focuses on working with our partners to inspire prospective participants to find their way through our transformational programs.
 Abdi particularly specialises in engaging the African community, in particular young people, to participate in Highway Programs and help them uncover their true selves.